pombredanne/https-github.com-z88dk-z88dk.wiki-/Benchmarks.md

 Notes:

-* Hitech-C CPM v3.09 can't compile the source code.
+* The HITECH-C CPM v3.09 binary size is over-estimated as it will contain some stdio structures for cp/m.
 * SDCC's performance is hurt by a floating point package implemented in C.
 * Z88DK/SCCZ80_CLASSIC uses the `genmath` float library while the other Z88DK compiles use `math48`.
 * Z88DK/SDCC uses a 48-bit float internally but this is converted to 32-bit at the compiler-library interface since sdcc only understands a 32-bit float type.